dehlirious/php_argon2id/README.md

 - Change the calculation of determining thread/iteration count.
 These two do not effect memory consumption yet are based off memory.

 ## Why Use This?

-If you're developing web applications that require user authentication, this library offers an adaptive, secure, and efficient solution for password hashing.
-It's particularly beneficial in environments where system resources vary or are constrained.
-By intelligently adjusting its operations based on available resources, it provides an optimal balance between security and performance.
+In the realm of web application development, robust user authentication is paramount to safeguarding sensitive user data.
+This library offers a compelling solution for password hashing, designed to adapt dynamically to varying system resources while maintaining stringent security measures.
+Here's why you should consider using this library:

+- **Adaptive Security:** With the ability to dynamically adjust hashing parameters based on available system resources, this library ensures that your application's security remains resilient across different environments.

+- **Efficient Resource Utilization:** By intelligently optimizing its operations, this library strikes a balance between security and performance, making it ideal for applications operating in resource-constrained environments or with fluctuating resource availability.

+- **Ease of Integration:** Integrating this library into your web application is straightforward, providing a hassle-free solution for implementing robust password hashing functionality.

+- **Future-Proof Security:** The library incorporates industry-standard hashing algorithms like Argon2 and bcrypt, ensuring that your application remains resilient against evolving security threats and vulnerabilities.

+By leveraging the adaptive, secure, and efficient features of this library, you can enhance the security posture of your web applications while delivering a seamless user experience.

 ## Contribution
 Contributions are welcome!
-Whether you're fixing bugs, improving the documentation, or adding new features, your help is appreciated to make this library even better.
+Whether you're fixing bugs, improving the documentation, or adding new features, your help is appreciated to make this project even better.

-Thank you for considering [Adaptive Security: Dynamic Hashing Based on System Resources] for your password hashing needs.
 Together, we can make web applications more secure and efficient.